satisfactorymodding/SatisfactoryModLoader/README.md

 # SatisfactoryModLoader [![CI](https://github.com/satisfactorymodding/SatisfactoryModLoader/actions/workflows/build.yml/badge.svg)](https://github.com/satisfactorymodding/SatisfactoryModLoader/actions/workflows/build.yml)

 A tool used to load mods for the game Satisfactory.
-After Coffee Stain releases a proper Unreal modding API.
+After Coffee Stain releases a proper Unreal modding API the project will continue as a utilities library.

 This repository contains the SatisfactoryModLoader source code, an ExampleMod with demos of some of the SML utilities,